ComputeCanada/molmodsim-md-theory-lesson-novice/_extras/design.md

 ### Topics to cover
 (in no particular order)

-* System prepatation
+* System preparation
-    * complete input structre (check for missing atoms/residues)
+    * complete input structure (check for missing atoms/residues)
     * balance charges (the world does not have net-charge)
     * non-integer charges point to broken topology
+    * interfaces
+    * membranes

 * Periodic Boundary Conditions
     * there is no "outside of the box" with PBC